MirkoHernandez/denote-folgezettel/Readme.md

 Like `denote-fz-goto-next` but it moves to the first note of the sequence if it reaches the end.

+## Dynamic blocks

+`denote-fz-insert-section-dblock`

+Insert dblock with a regexp corresponding with the section of the current buffer's id.

+`denote-fz-insert-full-section-dblock`

+Insert dblock with a regexp corresponding with the full-section of the current buffer's id.

 ## Dired integration